Flowering TRees-Dogwood

 Dogwood can be planted in early spring or early fall.
 Bareroot plants should be planted in spring.

 Soak the new tree in water before planting.
-Dig the hole as deep as the root ball but 3 times as wide.
+Dig the hole as deep as the root ball but three times as wide.
 Amend the soil and remove the tree from the pot carefully.
 Cut the pot away if needed and loosen the roots with your fingers.
 If the water drains well, make the top of the plant 1″ above the soil line.
 If the drainage is slow, raise the top 2-3″.

 Holding the tree in place, fill the hole 1/2 way and soak slowly, then finish filling.
-Do not put soil on top of the plant, you can mulch the top.
-You can build a soil berm around the tree which will help retain rainwater.
+Do not put soil on top of the plant; you can mulch the top.
+You can build a soil berm around the tree, which will help retain rainwater.
 If you choose to do this, leave it for about one year.

 Pruning

 Dogwood requires little pruning.
-Prune in the fall about 6 weeks before they begin to drop their leaves.
+Prune in the fall about six weeks before they begin to drop their leaves.
 This should permit the bark to heal before they become dormant.
 Remove any dead or damaged branches in order to reduce the opportunity for disease.
 Use clean trimmers (rubbing alcohol works well) and cut on a forty-five-degree angle facing upward to encourage growth.

 Pests and Diseases of Dogwood